 The Brussels commune states in its website that, once received the temporary protection status, the person is invited to request the registration with the City of Brussels by e-mail (with attached: the certificate of the temporary protection, a copy of the passport and the address where the applicant lives).
-In anticipation of the housing inspection and/or issuing the A card, the person will then receive a provisional residence document (Annex 15) that is valid for 45 days and gives unlimited access to the labour market.
-If the residence investigation is positive the person will be given an appointment date to go to the Commune and apply for the official residence card; the official residence card (Card A) will be collected approximately 10 days after the application.
+In anticipation of the housing inspection and/or issuing the Card A, the person will then receive a provisional residence document (Annex 15) that is valid for 45 days and gives unlimited access to the labour market.
+If the residence investigation is positive a person will be given an appointment date to go to the Commune and apply for the official residence card; the official residence card (Card A) can be collected approximately 10 days after the application.
 The electronic foreigner Card A (limited stay) is valid for one year as from the date on which the temporary protection is implemented (until 4 March 2023).
 This Card A also contains the statement 'unrestricted access to the labour market'.

-Similar information is also available on the Flemish Region website.
+Similar information is also available on the Flemish Region website and on the website of Wallonia.